As COVID-19 Ravaged The World, Black Women’s Music Held Us Together

 “I’ve never been so proud to be an artist,” a shocked Gabriella Wilson — better known as H.E.R. — said to a socially distanced audience at the 2021 Grammys.
-Wilson, who was also awarded the Academy Award for Best Original Song for "Fight for You" from the Judas and the Black Messiah soundtrack this year, was accepting the award for Song Of The Year for “I Can’t Breathe.”
+Wilson, who was also awarded the Academy Award for Best Original Song for “Fight for You” from the Judas and the Black Messiah soundtrack this year, was accepting the award for Song of the Year for “I Can’t Breathe.”
 Co-written by singer-songwriter Tiara Thomas, who stood beside Wilson as she accepted the award, the moving ballad became the cry of the people during what was undeniably one of the most tumultuous eras in history.
-"We wrote this song over FaceTime, and I had no idea that my fear would turn into change,” Wilson continued.
+“We wrote this song over FaceTime, and I had no idea that my fear would turn into change,” Wilson continued.
 “But that's why I write music, that's why I do this.”

 Advertisement

-Black voices have been ushering change for centuries.
+Black voices have been ushering in change for centuries.
 Prior to the 20th century, music provided a way for Black people to express their feelings, to find solace amid the terror of enslavement, and to provide hope for a better future.
-Black spirituals originated from African enslaved people’s 18th century outdoor gatherings called "praise houses," as well as meetings sometimes referred to as "bush meetings" or "camp meetings.”
-According to The Library of Congress, the term "spiritual" comes from the King James Bible translation of Ephesians 5:19: "Speaking to yourselves in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord."
-Spirituals like “Nobody Knows the Trouble I’ve Seen,” “Swing Low, Sweet Chariot,” and “Wade in the Water” offered community amidst their growing relationship with religion.
-Harriet Tubman also used spirituals like "Go Down Moses" to alert any enslaved people who were ready to go that it was time to escape with her to freedom.
+Black spirituals, which originated from African enslaved people’s 18th century outdoor gatherings called “praise houses,” and meetings sometimes referred to as “bush meetings” or “camp meetings,” were used to build community amidst their growing relationship with Christianity.
+According to The Library of Congress, the term “spiritual” comes from the King James Bible translation of Ephesians 5:19: “Speaking to yourselves in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord.”
+Spirituals like “Nobody Knows the Trouble I’ve Seen,” “Swing Low, Sweet Chariot,” and “Wade in the Water” gave space for both lamentation and rebellion.
+Harriet Tubman also used spirituals like “Go Down Moses" to alert any enslaved people who were ready that it was time to escape with her to freedom.

 “African American musicians and activists have used music to express their desire for freedom, to demand rights, and to assert individual and group identity in the United States, a context where African Americans have historically been denied full citizenship and personhood,” says NYU Associate Professor and cultural anthropologist Maureen Mahone.
 “There are many instances of artists making political statements that challenged the status quo.”
 Mahone cites several examples, like Billie Holiday’s song about the injustice of lynching, 1939’s “Strange Fruit,” and Nina Simone’s 1964 song “Mississippi Goddam,” which encapsulates Black people’s rage in response to persistent, violent racism.
 “During the Civil Rights movement, activists sang together to galvanize themselves before, during, and after taking to the streets to protest,” Mahone continues.
 “The most well-known of these songs is ‘We Shall Overcome,’ but there are others—’We Shall Not Be Moved’ and ‘Ain’t Gonna Let Nobody Turn Me Round,’ for example.”